 But the bottle is worth picking up even if you aren’t a complete bourbon geek: it offers a delicious blend of spice and fruit that languishes on your tongue.
 Baker calls it “full-bodied” and “semi-sweet,” adding that it’s “so rich that a touch of my usual maple syrup would put them over the top.”
 Lengthen out the notes of stone fruit with a splash of soda water, or sip it straight for dessert.

 ABV: 47.5% | Tasting Notes: Toasted oak, Orange zest, Cocoa, Almonds

 At 95 proof, this robust bourbon is packed with warm, oaky flavors and notes of orange zest.
-It’s cozy but fruit-forward enough to work in a range of cocktails, from a classic Old Fashioned to a tangy Whiskey Sour to something more exotic like this take on a Pina Colada.
-If you like this bottle, be sure to stock up on it.
-The distillery offers new vintages of bourbon and rye every year.
+It’s cozy and welcoming, but fruit-forward enough to work in a range of cocktails, from a classic Old Fashioned to a tangy Whiskey Sour to something more exotic like this take on a Pina Colada.
+If you like the Pinhook bottle you try, be sure to stock up on it, as the distillery offers new vintages of bourbon and rye every year.

 Related: The Best Bourbon Books

 While Kentucky offers up no shortage of excellent bourbons for the novice and expert consumer alike, it's hard to find fault with the Noah's Mill Small Batch from Willett Distillery (view on Caskers), a classically-inclined bourbon with a bold take on the traditional flavor profile and some extra body from the elevated proof.
 If it's a budget offering you're seeking out, the Wild Turkey 101 (view at Drizly) is an affordable no-brainer and a bottle we all should have on our bars at all times.